 Technical debt has to do with legacy code, outdated design elements, and lingering bugs in solutions and products that go unaccounted for as product teams prioritize speed and product delivery but will one day have to confront and rectify.
 Similarities can be drawn with process debt, however, the latter has everything to do with workflows yet is still a consequence of patchwork fixes.

 In some cases, process debt is accrued because inefficient, yet seemingly convenient workarounds have been applied to processes.
 In other cases, it results from a lack of commitment to continuous process improvement and business process analysis.

-Automation is an excellent example where there is ample process debt.
+Automation is an excellent example where there is ample inefficiency leading to an accumulation of debt.
 This is because many organizations have treated automation as a “set it and forget it” technology; they raced to automate everything possible and left the automation to do its work without revisiting it.

-Now, many companies find themselves not knowing what they have in their automation estate.
+Now, a lot of companies find themselves not knowing what they have in their automation estate.
 Many have even gone and automated things that already existed, creating redundancy in their portfolio.
 The consequences of which can be staggering.

 The Consequences of Process Debt

 Naturally, the by-product of process debt is inefficiency, a lack of quality, and inflated costs.
 Simply put, inefficient processes with a lot of waste, workarounds, and redundancies cost you money.

 For example, in the Value Map Assessments Blueprint has performed to date – a service where Blueprint delivers a thorough assessment of your automation portfolio with our technology, providing recommendations on where you can improve to reduce operational costs while optimizing your entire automation estate for higher returns – we’ve found that 20-30% of an organization’s automated process landscape is redundant.

 The resources lost on the costs of automation maintenance on those redundancies are gut-wrenchingly high.